mlcommons/tiny/benchmark/runner/README.md

    * On Windows see [here](https://github.com/pyusb/pyusb/blob/master/docs/faq.rst#how-do-i-install-libusb-on-windows) for installation guidance.
    * On a Mac install it with `$ brew install libusb` (if you have homebrew installed).
       * pyusb will only work with a native libusb library.
 So if you have an M1/Mx Mac and you have previously installed an x86 version of libusb under Rosetta (typically in `/usr/local/lib/libusb-x.y.z.dylib`) that appears before the native libraries in python's library search order, it will cause a `No backend available` error.
+      * STM32 Cube IDE on an M1 Mac installs the Rosetta files, so if you are using that for STM32 development (e.g. if you want to compile the SWW reference or the interface software), you cannot delete the files.
+It will cause a "No ST-Link found" error.
+You can direct python to prioritize the native library by running the code with the `DYLD_LIBRARY_PATH` variable set.
+         `DYLD_LIBRARY_PATH=/opt/homebrew/lib python main.py ...`.
    * On Linux it should already be installed with most distributions.
 * **pyusb** is a python wrapper to libusb.
 It should typically install with `python -m pip install pyusb`
    * See the package [FAQ](https://github.com/pyusb/pyusb/blob/master/docs/faq.rst) for troubleshooting tips.